shelleyolivia/learn-tutorials/network-documentation/near/tutorials/near-registry-dapp.md

 export const entries = new PersistentVector<Entry>("entries");
 ```

-In the above models.ts file, we define a new custom type named Entry (primitive types like integers, strings and
-bool are always available by default).
+In the above `models.ts` file, we define a new custom type named Entry (primitive types like integers, strings and bool are always available by default).
 Since models are just AssemblyScript classes, they support custom constructors.
 Each entry has sender, title, description, url, id and votes.
-Each of these is associated with a specific type
-and is declared as public.
-In the constructor, we define the sender as  context.sender.
-The context object provides
-context for contract execution including information about the transaction sender, blockchain height, and attached
-deposit available for use during contract execution, etc.
+Each of these is associated with a specific type and is declared as public.
+In the constructor, we define the sender as **context.sender**.
+The context object provides context for contract execution including information about the transaction sender, blockchain height, and attached deposit available for use during contract execution.

 At the end, we define that entries is a PersistentVector (collection) of type Entry.
-The PersistentVector writes and reads
-from storage abstracting away a lot of what you might want to add to the storage object.
-They wrap
-the Storage class with convenience methods so you must always use a unique storage prefix for different collections
-to avoid data collision.
+The PersistentVector writes and reads from storage, abstracting away a lot of what you might want to add to the storage object.
+It wraps the Storage class with convenience methods so you must always use a unique storage prefix for different collections to avoid data collision.
 PersistentVector acts like an array.
-To create entries, we use the synthax
+To create entries, we use the syntax `new PersistentVector<Entry>("entries")`.
-`new PersistentVector<Entry>("entries")`.
 The vector supports the methods like push, pop and length.

-#### assembly/main.ts
+## assembly/main.ts

 ```typescript
 import {Entry, entries} from './model';